Using scenarios in elearning, or digital learning modules, can make a huge difference to learner engagement.

 Keep it brief

 You might have a great idea for a 1,000 page novel.
-This isn’t the time or place.
+But when it comes to ensuring people get the most out of elearning, this isn’t the time or place.

 7.